BREAKING

 both survived abandonment wounds during childhood, and

-you're attracted to this chaos, pain and struggle because
+you're attracted to chaos, pain and struggle because of

 *It's